 The 'How' and 'Why' of climate change, and its impacts on the surface of our planet, are Dr Gordon Bromley's broad areas of research interest.
 Dr Bromley employs a primarily glacial-geologic approach and a Big Picture vantage to reconstruct past change, information then used to better understand the present and inform projections of the future.
 Currently he is leading investigations in Antarctica, the tropical Andes, and the British Isles.
 A PhD graduate from the University of Maine, Dr Bromley was awarded the Marie Sklodowska-Curie Actions Seal of Excellence in 2017.

 Dr. Eva Szegezdi, Galway University Foundation Research Lecturer in Cancer Biology, Science

-Dr. Szegezdi is a key member of the Apoptosis Research Centre (ARC) at NUI Galway which investigates mechanisms of cell death and cell stress and their relationship to human diseases.
+Dr. Szegezdi is a key member of the Apoptosis Research Centre (ARC) at University of Galway which investigates mechanisms of cell death and cell stress and their relationship to human diseases.
 Deregulation of the cell death programme can result in diseases such as cancer, leukemias and neurodegenerative diseases.
 The ARC is developing strategies to intervene in the cell death programme to aid in the treatment of disease.

 Dr. Szegezdi has secured over €1.5m in direct, competitive research funding.
-She is a Principal Investigator in the Blood Cancer Network Ireland initiative, a collaborative Cancer Research Centre jointly funded by SFI and the Irish Cancer Society, and hosted at NUI Galway.
+She is a Principal Investigator in the Blood Cancer Network Ireland initiative, a collaborative Cancer Research Centre jointly funded by SFI and the Irish Cancer Society, and hosted at University of Galway.
 In 2013, Eva was awarded a Science Foundation of Ireland Technology Innovation Development Award (TIDA), and in 2009, a SFI Starting Investigator Research Grant (SIRG).
 In 2009, Eva was also awarded an Irish Cancer Society Research Fellowship.